shukevin/Java-ContiguousMemoryAllocation/README.md

 ﻿# Java-ContiguousMemoryAllocation

 The following project was a school assignment for an Operating Systems class.
+It is meant to simulate the process of memory allocation given different algorithms.

 ## Project description
 This project deals with memory management.
 The associated code simulates contiguous memory allocation using first-fit, best-fit, and worst-fit algorithms.